 Underwriting – The Dumb Rules Club.
 I usually have to wait a month or so to blog about another hard to believe underwriter request.
 But I find myself writing about such an underwriter request only a week after I last wrote about this very topic.

 I had a longtime client who wanted to refinance.
-I helped them get their mortgage when they bought their home back in 1995, and have helped them with three refinances since then, not counting this latest one, all on the same property.
+I helped them get their mortgage when they bought their home back in 1995, and have helped them with three refinances since then.
+And these transactions are all on the same property.

-And, the appraiser had to come back out and reinspect the home, to make sure the work was done.
+And the appraiser had to come back out and reinspect the home to make sure the work was done.
 The re-inspection fee was $115 on top of the $400 appraisal fee.
 Hmmm, imagine that.
 Would I be falsely suspicious to wonder aloud if the appraiser was trying to pad his fee?
 I see more and more appraisers calling for repairs, which require a final inspection, which requires an additional fee.
 Wait a minute…what the…!?!!

 Would I be negative to wonder why the underwriter could not use some common sense on a low loan-to-value, high credit score loan, and waive this condition?
-I find it astonishing, in this economy, that a loan that would save someone over $600 a month can get rejected over a few pieces of wood!
+I find it astonishing in this economy that a loan that would save someone over $600 a month can get rejected over a few pieces of wood!

 I report, you decide.